sadikozel/fanplate/README.md

 Here is what you need for this project:

-Arduino Uno
+*Arduino Uno

-2x16 LCD Display
+*2x16 LCD Display

-L298N Motor Driver
+*L298N Motor Driver

-MPU6050 Sensor
+*MPU6050 Sensor

-Motor and propeller
+*Motor and propeller

-Potentiometer
+*Potentiometer

-Alumunium profiles and MDF
+*Alumunium profiles and MDF.

 And here is circuit diagram for all components: